Charles Stubbs

 Charles William Stubbs DD (3 September 1845 – 4 May 1912) was an English clergyman.

 He was born in Liverpool and educated at the Liverpool Collegiate Institution and Sidney Sussex College, Cambridge.
 As a clergyman he held several incumbencies, among them rector at Wavertree and Granborough.
 He took a great interest in the working classes and in social subjects, and was liberal both in his political and in his theological opinions.
-He was Dean of Ely 1894 to 1906 when he was appointed the fourth Bishop of Truro.
+He was Dean of Ely from 1894 to 1906 when he was appointed the fourth Bishop of Truro.

 His daughter Meriel married the organist and composer Thomas Tertius Noble.